HoAdrian/ICRA2025_lidar_edit/README.md

 # File structure
 ## models:
-	- encoder, decoder, mask git for transformers and point models respectively
+	- encoder, decoder, mask git implemented with transformer architecture
 	- quantizer
+## configs:
+	- nuscenes_config.py: configuration containing parameters for voxelization and transformer models' hyperparameters
 ## datasets:
-	- data_utils: general utilities
+	- data_utils.py: general utilities
-	- data_utils_<dataset>: utilities for that particular dataset
+	- data_utils_nuscenes.py: utilities for NuScenes dataset
+	- dataset_nuscenes.py: contains datasets for training, inpainting evaluation, foreground object extraction for point cloud completion and foreground object insertion
-	- dataset: voxelizer and the dataset class shared by all types of datasets (e.g. nuscenes)
+	- dataset.py: voxelizer and a general dataset class shared by all types of datasets in dataset_nuscenes.py
 ## train_transformer_models:
 	- codes for training and testing transformer models
 ## evaluation
-	- evaluate performance of our method
+	- evaluate performance of our inpainting method using statistical metrics e.g. MMD.
+We can also save the in-painted backgrounds from different baselines.
 ## actor_insertion
-	- insert foreground vehicles either by nearest neighbor allocentric angle lookup or by point cloud completion
+	- insert dense foreground vehicles for training (perturbed poses) and evaluation (inserted at original poses) of 3D detection models
 ## other_repo
 	- AnchorFormer: clone the original repo, Some modified scripts are included in this folder.
 This folder also includes the completed point cloud using AnchorFormer on KITTI dataset.
-	- The modified scripts are used to output the completed point cloud of the KITTI dataset and to unnormalized the output point cloud (undo the dataset's transformation)
-	- Here is the original repo: https://github.com/chenzhik/AnchorFormer and where I downloaded the dataset: https://github.com/yuxumin/PoinTr/blob/master/DATASET.md
+Some scripts are customized to run point cloud completion on our extracted vehicles from NuScenes.
+Here is the original repo: https://github.com/chenzhik/AnchorFormer and where I downloaded the dataset: https://github.com/yuxumin/PoinTr/blob/master/DATASET.md

+	- OpenPCDet: 3D detection model's dataset creation, training and evaluation.
+We use VoxelNext trained on single-sweep lidar with intensity values (reflectance) set to zero.

 # Installation
-- run the ultralidar.sh script in the installation folder to install dependencies
+- For run the ultralidar.sh script in the installation folder to install dependencies for our repo and AnchorFormer
+- For 3D detection experiments, run mmdet3d.sh to install OpenPCDet's dependencies and go to OpenPCDet's repo to install their dependencies
 - Follow the instruction of AnchorFormer for point cloud completion

 ## setting up nuscenes dataset folder structure